Vrinë

 Vrinë (Vrina; Βρίνα) is a village in the former Xarrë municipality, Vlorë County in Albania.
 At the 2015 local government reform it became part of the municipality Konispol.

 Name

-The name of the village is of Greek origin: Vrina (Βρύνα) defines a place of abundant vegetation and sources of water.
+The name of the village is of Greek origin: Vrina defines a place of abundant vegetation and sources of water.

 Demographics

 Vrinë is a new village established during the communist period, and is populated by 718 Albanians (400 Muslims and 318 Orthodox) and 300 Greeks.